immuni-app/immuni-documentation/Technology.md

 **TEK Chunk.** A set of TEKs, created by the Exposure Ingestion Service by grouping TEKs generated on and uploaded by the Mobile Clients of users who tested positive for SARS-CoV-2 in a specific time window.
 The TEK Chunks are then made available for download to the Mobile Client by the Exposure Reporting Service.
 To avoid duplicate downloads, the TEK Chunks are immutable and assigned a unique incremental index.
 They are generated periodically as new TEKs are uploaded by the Mobile Clients and deleted after 14 days.

 **Temporary Exposure Key (TEK).** A 16-byte, cryptographic, random key generated by a Mobile Client.
 Every day, the Mobile Client generates a different TEK and uses it to derive a set of RPIs.
 The TEKs leave the Mobile Client only after receiving user approval and only when the user has tested positive for SARS-CoV-2.
-The server deletes TEKs older than 14 days.
+The Backend Services delete TEKs older than 14 days.

 **Total Risk Score.** For a specific Exposure, the assessed risk that a SARS-CoV-2 transmission may have occurred.
 This is calculated through a risk model.
-The model accounts for contributions from different factors, as follows:
+The model accounts for contributions from the following factors:

 - The number of days since the Exposure occurred
 - The duration of the Exposure
-- The minimum Attenuation
+- The average Attenuation
 - The Transmission Risk associated to that specific TEK

+Currently, Immuni leverages only the duration of the Exposure and the average Attenuation to calculate the Total Risk Score.
 More detailed information on how the Total Risk Score is calculated can be found [here](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration).

 **Transmission Risk.** People who tested positive for SARS-CoV-2 may be more or less infectious according to a number of factors, such as the time elapsed since the appearance of symptoms.
 The Transmission Risk is a 3-bit value that can be associated with a TEK to indicate how contagious the user was while a specific TEK was in use.
 It allows for a more sophisticated calculation of the Total Risk Score.
+Currently, Immuni does not leverage the Transmission Risk.

 ## Core flow

 **TEK and RPI generation.** Every 24 hours, the Mobile Client generates a new TEK and stores it locally.
 The Mobile Client derives RPIs from the TEK via a cryptographic hash function.
 Every RPI is associated with a subinterval of the 24 hours of a TEK’s validity.
 Using a cryptographic hash function makes it practically impossible to derive a TEK from an RPI.

-**RPI exchange.** Mobile Clients use BLE to continuously broadcast the RPI associated with the current subinterval of the 24 hours, and collect RPIs from Mobile Clients they come into Contact with.
+**RPI exchange.** Mobile Clients use BLE to continuously broadcast the RPI associated with the current subinterval of the 24 hours, and collect RPIs from Mobile Clients they were Exposed to.
 The received RPIs are stored locally, together with the timestamp of the event and the Attenuation.

 **TEK upload.** When a user tests positive for SARS-CoV-2, a Healthcare Operator will ask them whether they wish to dictate the OTP they can locate in the App.
 If so, the Healthcare Operator inserts the OTP provided by the user into the HIS, and the HIS forwards the OTP to the OTP Service.
 This operation authorises the App to upload to the Exposure Ingestion Service the TEKs generated over the previous 14 days.